Why should you optimize your campaigns?

 Start with a smaller budget, check click rates, conversion rates and all the parameters that are relevant to you.
 It is better to experiment a bit first, for example, with A/B testings.
 You can run different versions of your campaign with different wordings, different images or videos and see which works better for your target audience and at what cost.
 Based on that, you can slowly but surely optimize your campaign and find out what your customers need or prefer.
 Once your conversion rates reach a level that works for you, come up with the budget.
 Usually, 10% of an overall campaign budget should be targeted toward this “trial” phase.

-This is the manual way of optimizing your marketing campaigns and is for certain time-consuming and error-prone.
+This is the manual way of executing campaign optimization processes and is for certain time-consuming and error-prone.
 Nevertheless, tools to help you improve your campaign performance and make your campaign optimization a painless journey already exist.

 Artificial intelligence based on experience

 This trial-and-error method has a lot of potential since it constantly improves your campaigns even when other aspects of marketing change—such as trends or events in certain regions.
-Modern campaign tools often have integrated, intelligent, self-optimizing functionalities.
+Modern campaign optimization tools often have integrated, intelligent, self-optimizing functionalities.
 For example, nexoya has a campaign optimization feature and uses predictive machine learning techniques that help to improve marketing campaign budgets by optimizing allocation to the best-performing campaigns.

 Based on all the metrics and configurations of your existing marketing campaigns as well as historical data, the software creates a predictive artificial intelligence model/algorithm that tells you in exactly which campaign or ad set you should invest for the upcoming time period.
 This way, you can continuously optimize and modify your campaign and gain significantly better results and a better ROAS at the end of it.
 You don’t need to try things out manually and waste money on marketing activities with low conversion rates.
 Smart algorithms calculate and propose the best next move for you so you can be sure to get the best ROI and move towards the right direction in your campaign optimization processes.